Why Test Your Speakers?

 - When both channels play, the sound should appear centered

-This test helps identify if your speakers distort at certain volumes or frequencies.
+Identify if your speakers distort at certain volumes or frequencies

 - Play a 50Hz, 1kHz, and 10kHz sine wave separately